Mayfair pied-à-terre, Hélène Darroze for after-hours dinner, the most-discreet front desk in London.

 "Mayfair pied-à-terre, Hélène Darroze for after-hours dinner, the most-discreet front desk in London."

-The Connaught is the smaller and more-discreet of the two Maybourne flagships in Mayfair (Claridge's is the larger sibling).
-The hotel sits at the centre of Carlos Place, two blocks from Berkeley Square, and has been operating as a luxury hotel since 1897 (after a fifteen-year run as the Coburg Hotel).
-One hundred and twenty-one rooms and suites — small count by Mayfair standards — with the Apartment, the Sutherland Suite, and the Aldwych as the multi-room flagships.
-Hélène Darroze at the Connaught (three Michelin stars, the highest-decorated hotel restaurant in London) is the working business-dinner room.
-The Connaught Bar — currently rated alongside the American Bar at the Savoy as the best bar in London — is the after-meeting space.
-The Red Room is the smaller Champagne-and-cocktail alternative.
-The Connaught Spa is the most-discreet hotel spa in Mayfair.
-The Connaught is the right pick for the London business trip where discretion is the deliverable — the senior banking client who does not want to be photographed at Claridge's, the family-office representative who prefers the smaller-scale operating culture, the multi-day Mayfair stay where the front desk recognises the executive on the second visit and the porter knows the suit-pressing schedule by the third.
+The Connaught is the smaller, more discreet of Maybourne's two Mayfair flagships (Claridge's is the larger sibling).
+It anchors Carlos Place, two blocks from Berkeley Square, and has run as a luxury hotel since the present building reopened in 1897 as the Coburg Hotel; it took the name Connaught during the First World War, in 1917.
+Just over 120 rooms and suites make it small by Mayfair standards, with the Apartment, the Sutherland Suite and the Aldwych as the multi-room flagships.
+Hélène Darroze at The Connaught (three Michelin stars, the most-decorated hotel restaurant in London) is the business-dinner room, while the Connaught Bar, routinely ranked among the best bars in the world, is where the meeting carries on afterwards; the Red Room is the quieter Champagne-and-cocktail alternative.
+The Connaught is best for the London business trip where discretion is the deliverable: the senior banker who would rather not be photographed at Claridge's, the family-office visitor who prefers a smaller-scale house, and the multi-day guest the front desk recognises by the second visit.

-Hélène Darroze 7pm is the working business dinner — the corner two-top is the editor's table.
-The Connaught Bar at 6pm is the after-meeting room; the Martini cart is famous, the staff knows the recurring executives by face.
-Use the Carlos Place side entrance for the most-discreet arrival.
+Book Hélène Darroze at 7pm for the business dinner and ask for a corner two-top.
+The Connaught Bar at 6pm is the after-meeting room, where the Martini cart is the draw and the staff remember regulars by face.
+Use the Carlos Place side entrance for the most discreet arrival.